Matthewpco/WP-Plugin-CPT-Partners/README.md

 <br>

 ## ⚡ Changelog for v 1.01
-- Added clear rewrite rules upon activation and deactivation
+- Added clear rewrite rules upon activation and deactivation.
-- Fixed a bug with permalinks not updating immediately
+- Fixed a bug with permalinks not updating immediately.
 ## ⚡ Changelog for v 1.02
 - Added security check upon activation and deactivation to ensure user has admin privileges.
 ## ⚡ Changelog for v 1.03
-- Added new post types and fields for partner pcs to be used with Woo Commerce products
+- Added new post types and fields for partner pcs to be used with Woo Commerce products.
 ## ⚡ Changelog for v 1.04
-- Modularized codebase by seperating post type and field functions into their own seperate files under /includes to clean up the 2000 lines of code
+- Modularized codebase by seperating post type and field functions into their own seperate files under /includes to clean up the 2000 lines of code.
 ## ⚡ Changelog for v 1.05
 - Added featured partner pcs to more easily seperate highly visible products and provide a better user experience for editors.